 It is known that fat accumulates in the liver with a number of conditions.
 The most common is obesity.
 Fatty liver is also associated with diabetes mellitus, high blood triglycerides, and the heavy use of alcohol.
-It may occur with certain illnesses such as tuberculosis and malnutrition, intestinal bypass surgery for obesity, excess vitamin A in the body, or the use of certain drugs such as valproic acid (trade names: Depakene/Depakote) and corticosteroids (cortisone, prednisone).
-Sometimes fatty liver occurs as a complication of pregnancy.
+It may occur with certain illnesses such as tuberculosis, malnutrition, intestinal bypass surgery for obesity, excess vitamin A in the body, or the use of certain drugs such as valproic acid (trade names: Depakene/Depakote) and corticosteroids (cortisone, prednisone).
+Sometimes fatty liver can occur as a complication of pregnancy.

 There are usually no symptoms that are noticeable to the patient.
 In fact, fatty liver is frequently uncovered during a routine physical examination.
 There may be a rise in certain liver enzymes found in the blood, and sometimes the liver is slightly enlarged.
 Fatty liver may also be discovered while the physician is evaluating a patient for other illnesses.
 For example, an ultrasound exam of the abdomen done for other reasons may show fat in the liver.
 To be certain of a diagnosis of fatty liver, the physician may recommend a liver biopsy.
-Under local anesthesia, a slender needle is inserted through the right lower chest.
-A small piece of liver tissue is taken out with the needle and examined under a microscope.
+Under local anesthesia, a slender needle is inserted through the right lower chest and a small piece of liver tissue is taken out with the needle and examined under a microscope.